pachamaltese/janeaustenr/README.md

 * `northangerabbey`:  *Northanger Abbey*, published posthumously in 1818
 * `persuasion`:  *Persuasion*, also published posthumously in 1818

 There is also a function `austen_books()` that returns a tidy data frame of all 6 novels.

+Users should be aware that there are some differences in usage between the novels as made available by Project Gutenberg.
+For example, "anything" vs. "any thing", "Mr" vs. "Mr.", and using underscores vs. all caps to indicate italics/emphasis.

 ## Installation